 M for monosaccharides

 Monosaccharides include fructose, a carbohydrate found in certain foods, such as honey, vegetables, and fruits.
-For example, apples, dates, dried grapes contain a lot of fructose.
+For example, apples, dates, raisins, contain a lot of fructose.

 A for and / and